VR-Rathod/Code-Note/pages/MongoDB.md

 - # Performance Optimization
   collapsed:: true
 	- ## Query Optimization
+		- Every query should return only what the client actually needs.
+Projection cuts down the data transferred over the network.
+Indexes let MongoDB jump directly to matching documents instead of scanning the whole collection.
+Covered queries are the fastest possible — MongoDB answers them entirely from the index without touching any documents.
+Prefer `$in` over multiple `$or` clauses; MongoDB optimizes `$in` into a single index scan.
 		- ```javascript
 		  // Use projection to limit returned fields db.users.find(